The Director is allocated first.

 be displaced by a tenure-track or tenured faculty member.

-of Public Safety and not via their home departments.
+and Parking Office and not via their home departments.
 Permits are drawn from

 a lottery and then assigned strictly by total state service.
 If no assignment is made,

 you can elect to be placed on a waiting list.
-Post docs are only eligible for the CD
+Postdocs are eligible only for the CD

 and S11 zones.